pdeci/task/README.md

 ## Future Enhancements

 - Support for additional file formats (Excel, JSON)
-- More visualization types (heatmaps, geographic maps)
+- Iterative use of the chat
 - User accounts and saved visualizations
 - Filtering and data manipulation capabilities